verhoevenv/OpenNotrium/README.md

 	Make sure to get the VS-development archives.
 It is highly recommended to unpack the libraries to the same directory, this helps with the next steps.

 5. Create environment variables for the libraries so CMake can find them.
-Set the paths below to where you unpacked
+You can do this by typing the below in a command prompt.
+Alternatively, use the control panel.
+Set the paths to where you unpacked.

 		setx SDL2DIR c:\SDL2
 		setx PHYSFSDIR c:\physfs